 ReSharper's solution-wide analysis enables two related but distinct features:

-- Solution-wide errors/warnings monitor lets you constantly keep track of all errors/warnings in your solution: both actual compiler errors/warnings and ReSharper’s own inspections with the corresponding severity levels.
+- Solution-wide errors/warnings monitor, which lets you constantly keep track of all errors/warnings in your solution: both compiler errors/warnings and errors/warnings detected by ReSharper’s own inspections.
 This feature works together with the design-time code inspection and brings two advantages:

-- If you delete a public member or change its visibility, code in the current file can be still correct, but what if this member is used somewhere else in the solution?
+If you delete a public member or change its visibility, the code in the current file can still be correct, but what if this member is used somewhere else in the solution?
 For example, suppose that you changed the visibility of a member from

 internal, assuming that it was only used inside the current project.
 At this stage, ReSharper finds no errors in the current file.
 Then, you switch on the solution-wide analysis , and actually there are errors.
 You can jump to the next error in solution and find out that someone uses this member from another project in your solution.